juangallostra/procedural-tracks/README.md

 ## Example racetracks

-Once the layout has been obtained we can draw the racetrack to get a more appealing result.
+Once the layout has been obtained we can draw the racetrack and add a starting grid to get a more appealing result.

+The process is simple, we grow each point of the obtained spline into a circle of radius `r` and fill it with the given color.

+To add the grid that marks the begining of the track we get the first and fourth (this can be easily modified) points in the spline and compute a vector perpendicular to the one obtained from those two points.
+Then we rotate the grid by the angle of the perpendicular vector and place it at the position of the first point in the spline.

 ![Example drawn tracks](/img/tracks_drawn.png)

 ## Example racetracks

 I have also tried to, given a minimum and maximum track angle corners, draw kerbs on the track.
 This hasn't been really successful.
-Anyway, below you can see some results of the resulting tracks after adding the kerbs.
+Anyway, below you can see some results of the obtained tracks after adding the kerbs.

 ![Example tracks with kerbs](/img/tracks_kerb.png)